digirati-co-uk/digital-preservation-docs/adr/001-fedora-setup.md

 * Hook into the [JMS messaging system](https://wiki.lyrasis.org/display/FEDORA6x/Messaging) to get audit events.
 We could use Amazon MQ, which is a managed Apache ActiveMQ service, as it supports STOMP and openwire protocols.
 However, this isn't as simple to setup as SQS as it involves provisioning compute resources to run brokers.
 * Consume [Prometheus metrics](https://wiki.lyrasis.org/display/FEDORA6x/Metrics) from Fedora, again AWS have a managed service for this should we need it.
 Could be handy for figuring out scaling and performance.
 * Scaling.
 Vertical scaling seems to be the common approach for Fedora.
 If horizontal scaling we could investigate sticky sessions or single write/multi read nodes.
 See [Fedora Slack](https://fedora-project.slack.com/archives/C8B5TSR4J/p1725379974486389) discussion related to this.
+  * Some users are running Fedora in very heavy-duty configs (e.g. a cluster of [8 x 32vCPU/64GB RAM machines](https://fedora-project.slack.com/archives/C8B5TSR4J/p1714134170838719)) and we're currently not sure why this is required.
+We will need to find out with load testing.